abstractinfrastructure/container-intro-tutorial/networking/README.md

 ## Exercise 1

+Bind a service on a container to a host's IP and port.

 - Use either the `mynginx` image from the [Images exercises] or pull the image `nginx:stable-alpine` to create a daemonized container.
    - It should listen on `127.0.0.1`